Minchiate: Deck

 The Later Minchiate pattern appeared around the early 18th century as a luxury edition.
 In this version, the eight highest trumps lose their red backgrounds.
 Around 1820, this pattern was redesigned to give it a flatter, plainer appearance with changes to a quarter of the trump and court cards while restoring the red background to the high trumps.
 This pattern survived in Liguria until the 1930s.

-The trumps of the minchiate deck, and their corresponding tarot of Marseilles cards and the esoteric Rider–Waite tarot deck are:
+The trumps of the minchiate deck, and their corresponding Tarot of Marseilles and the de Poilly cards are:

 By comparing the Rosenwald sheet with 16th century trump lists, the Popess (II) was likely dropped in the late 15th century which shifted every trump above the first down one rank.
 The Empress, Emperor, and Pope became the new II, III, and IIII respectively, the latter now wearing a secular crown as opposed to a papal tiara.

 Since the five lowest trumps were collectively known as the papi (popes), Love was added to this group after its demotion.
 The identification of middle papi was largely forgotten for centuries as players generally called cards by their number (pope 2, pope 3, etc.) French writer Romain Merlin (1869) is the only source that called trumps II, III, and IIII the Grand Duke, Western Emperor, and Eastern Emperor.

 Justice, Fortitude, and Temperance were three classical "cardinal virtues" depicted in the more familiar tarot trumps.
 The minchiate supplies the remaining cardinal virtue — Prudence — and inserts them with the three theological virtues, Faith, Hope and Charity.
 The only other deck to have the theological virtues was the Cary-Yale deck.
 This is the only deck to include all seven virtues.